Fall Spiders: How They Get Inside and How To Get Rid of Them

 Spiders also like to hang out in damp, dark areas.
 They require water to survive so you’ll often find them living near plumbing fixtures.

-Keep the under-sink area clean and organized to keep spiders at bay.
+Keep the under-sink area clean and organized to keep spiders away.

 Inside a closet